 You know, Sean, Linda, this show has dealt tremendously with them attacking the advertisers and going after Sean personally, Linda, but they just weathered the storm because they are truth tellers and they don't sway from that.

-You're not gonna see them talking about stuff like they do on CNN where they're just specifically going after somebody.
+You're not going to see them talking about stuff like they do on CNN where they're just specifically going after somebody.

 Sean did one of the most incredible interviews I think has been done in modern journalism this year when he interviewed Roy Moore.

-I'm gonna start this show off with that in mind, because as we talk about the year in review today, I want you to try to understand the reality versus the spin, because I think that is the biggest story.
+I'm going to start this show off with that in mind because as we talk about the year in review today, I want you to try to understand the reality versus the spin because I think that is the biggest story.

-Um, I guess that's that's a big story.
+I guess that's a big story what happened to those women.

-Uh I think uh Ronan Farrow should be given some kind of presidential medal for what he did.
+I think Ronan Farrow should be given some kind of presidential medal for what he did.

 If any individual did something, it was him.

-Um, but I think the biggest story is the narratives, the real fake news.
+But I think the biggest story is the narratives, the real fake news, not whether it's an apple or banana, but what kind of apple it is.

 And that's what they count on.